 Hydromorphone is a very valuable drug when used in a hospital setting or to treat patients with severe pain, but it’s also a very popular street drug.
 A fast-acting opioid, abusers feel the effects within 15 to 30 minutes and often get addicted to the drug after long-term use.
 Stopping hydromorphone use suddenly can result in uncomfortable withdrawal symptoms, which drives many people to continue abusing it.

 Not everyone who abuses hydromorphone or becomes addicted to it does so intentionally.
-Some people may even become addicted after taking this narcotic as directed by a doctor.
+Some people may even develop a Dilaudid addiction after taking this narcotic as directed by a doctor.
 Taking hydromorphone for any period of time can be habit-forming and dangerous, especially if it is taken with other drugs or alcohol.
 Unfortunately, painkillers like hydromorphone are the most abused drugs in the United States after marijuana and hashish.